 So what are natural and organic products that kill potato bug larva?

-I’m starting with Diatomaceous Earth because it has become my favorite for controlling potato bug larva.
-This stuff has changed my life.
+I’m starting with Diatomaceous Earth because it one of my favorite tools for controlling potato bug larva.
+This stuff works really well, especially for smaller larva, and it is incredibly easy to use- no mixing with water, no sprayers required, and you can use it safely any time of the day.
 The first time I used it I saw hash, potato soup, and french fries in my future.

 What is it?
 The fossilized remains of a type of hard-shelled algae.

 How does it work?
-By disrupting the exoskeleton, and causing the bug to dehydrate and die.
+By disrupting the exoskeleton, and causing the potato bug larva to dehydrate and die.